vitessio/website/content/en/docs/16.0/reference/features/schema-routing-rules.md

 ## When Routing Rules Are Applied

-In the above example, we send all query traffic for the `customer` or `corder` tables to the `commerce` keyspace regardless of how the client specifies the database/schema and table qualifiers.
+In the above example, we send all query traffic for the `customer` and `corder` tables to the `commerce` keyspace regardless of how the client specifies the database/schema and table qualifiers.
 There is, however, one important exception and that is when the client explicitly requests the usage of a specific shard, also known as "shard targeting".
 For example, if the client specifies the database as `customer:0` or `customer:0@replica` then the query will get run against that shard in the customer keyspace.

+{{< warning >}}
+You should exercise _extreme_ caution when executing ad-hoc *write* queries during this time as you may think that you're deleting data from the target keyspace, that is as of yet unused, when in reality you're deleting it from the source keyspace that is currently serving production traffic.
+{{</ warning >}}

+{{< info >}}
+You can leverage shard targeting to perform ad-hoc *read-only* queries against the target and source keyspace/shards to perform any additional data validation or checks that you want (beyond [`VDiff`](../../vreplication/vdiff/)).
+You can also use this shard targeting to see how your data is distributed across the keyspace's shards.
+{{</ info >}}